Askill/Hiring-Task_Web-Crawler-on-EKS/README.md

 TODO:

 - tests
-  - unit tests
+  - unit tests: ✔️ tested manually, not robust enough to be a library, code coverage of 80% or higher would be unreasonable time invest
   - int tests:
-    - local mock site
+    - local mock site ❌ not doing
     - pytest code
+- docker-compose ✔️
-- docker-compose, with volume mount
+- make work with S3 ✔️

 ### CI/CD